 7. SIGNING AN E-PETITION

-7.1 Those wishing to sign an e-petition must provide their name, postcode and a valid email address the information requested by the relevant petition site.
+7.1 Those wishing to sign an e-petition must provide the information requested by the relevant petition site.
 Only the name of the signatory will be included on the public section of the petition.